Phased Reopening - Waco Mammoth National Monument is beginning to increase access to the park

-The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
-Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Waco Mammoth Naitonal Monument is increasing access.
+The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and is using a phased approach to increase access on a park-by-park basis.

 Summer in Texas can be hot.
 June, July, and August temperatures can reach well over 100 degrees.
 Drink plenty of water, wear a hat and sunscreen, and take it easy.